1972–73 Ottawa Nationals season: Regular season

 The first game in WHA history was a match between the Nationals and the Alberta Oilers at the Civic Centre, which Alberta won 7–4, on October 11, 1972.
 Ottawa recorded their first victory in their fourth game, a 6-2 decision over the Chicago Cougars.
 The Nationals reached a season high two games over .500 with a 12-10-1 record, before falling into a long slump in which the club won only seven games in their next 31, and dropped into last place in the Eastern Division.
-Ottawa would play very good hockey down the stretch, winning two-thirds of its remaining games, and finished the season at 35-39-4, earning 74 points and the fourth and final playoff position.
+Ottawa played very good hockey down the stretch, winning two-thirds of its remaining games, and finished the season at 35-39-4, earning 74 points and the fourth and final playoff position.

 Attendance was an issue for the club, as they drew an average of just over 3000 fans per game, competing against the very popular Ottawa 67's OHA team.

 Offensively, Ottawa was led by Carleton, who scored a team high 42 goals and 49 assists for 91 points, which ranked him tenth in league scoring.
-Twenty-year-old Gavin Kirk earned 68 points in 78 games, while Bob Charlebois earned 64 points.
+Twenty-one-year-old Gavin Kirk earned 68 points in 78 games, while Bob Charlebois earned 64 points.
 Brian Gibbons had 42 points to lead the team's defencemen, while Rick Cunningham had a team high 121 penalty minutes.

 In goal, Gilles Gratton had the majority of playing time, winning 25 games and posting a 3.71 GAA.
 Veteran Les Binkley backed him up, earning 10 wins and a GAA of 3.72.